 |---|---|---|

 By understanding trusts and their purpose, individuals can better navigate the complexities of estate planning.
-The roles of trustees and the importance of having a surviving trustee are critical components of effective trust management.
+Trusts are not just for the rich — they’re for the smart.
+And ensuring the trust always has serving trustees is one of the most important aspects of effective trust management.

 The Role of Trustees in Managing a Trust